Content

 Eat a Balanced Diet

 It doesn’t matter how many vegetables you heave onto a plate — nutrition alone can’t totally prevent male pattern baldness.
-Having said that, eating a healthy, varied diet can help with overall hair health, especially one rich in essential vitamins and minerals like iron, zinc, and vitamin D.
+That said, eating a healthy, varied diet can help with overall hair health, especially one rich in essential vitamins and minerals like iron, zinc, and vitamin D.

 Learn more in our guide to the best foods for hair growth.